During this course, you will learn to:

 - Demonstrate effective communication behaviors on the bench.

-- Handle trial disruptions with confidence.
+- Handle trial disruptions with confidence while exercising contempt power with restraint.

-- Learn and apply innovative jury management techniques.
+- Apply innovative jury trial techniques.

-- Discuss viable court security options.
+- Discuss viable court security options both in the courtroom and for remote proceedings.

 Why should I take this course?